What is Customer Focus?

 Through the art of customer-focused listening and creating efficient customer personas, you can also get a peek into customer preferences about myriad aspects.

-An astute company would consider a customer’s likes, dislikes, and expectations not just in terms of the product, but across the board, including packaging, delivery, pricing, etc. There are numerous ways to chart customer preferences, often using data from different sources.
+An astute company would consider a customer’s likes, dislikes, and expectations not just in terms of the product but also across the board, including packaging, delivery, pricing, etc. There are numerous ways to chart customer preferences, often using data from different sources.

 These insights can help with better marketing campaigns, sales, and service personalization, thereby contributing to overall customer satisfaction.